NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Conclusion

 \section{Conclusion}

-In this paper, we study cold-start node classification on multimodal graphs, where cold-start nodes are isolated and often have missing modalities.
+We study isolated cold-start node classification on multimodal graphs, where such nodes have no edges and often have missing modalities.
 Existing methods degrade graph models to MLPs for cold-start inference, limiting capacity.
-We propose the \textbf{Neighbor-to-Self Graph Transformer (NTSFormer)}, which addresses isolation and missing-modality issues via a self-teaching paradigm without degrading to an MLP.
-Specifically, NTSFormer employs a cold-start attention mask to produce two predictions for each node: a ``student” prediction based only on the node’s own features, and a ``teacher” prediction that incorporates both self and neighbor information.
-This allows the model to supervise itself without degrading to an MLP, fully leveraging the Transformer’s capacity for dealing with missing modalities.
-This self-teaching mechanism, combined with multimodal graph pre-computation and MoE input projection, facilitates NTSFormer in handling diverse graph information and missing modalities.
-Experiments on public datasets show that NTSFormer achieves superior performance on multimodal cold-start node classification.
-Future work may explore extending this paradigm to dynamic graphs and lifelong learning settings, where cold-start issues and modality dynamics evolve over time.
+We propose the \textbf{Neighbor-to-Self Graph Transformer (NTSFormer)}, which addresses isolation and missing-modality issues via self-teaching without degrading to an MLP.
+Experiments on public benchmarks show the superiority of NTSFormer over various baselines, underscoring the effectiveness of self-teaching Graph Transformers on this task.
+Future work includes adapting it to dynamic graphs.